 - Season both the beef and lamb well on all sides with sea salt and pepper.
 Set aside.

-- Next add the oil to a very large pot or rondeau over high heat and once it begins to smoke add in the meat and lamb and sear until well browned on all sides, about 6-8 minutes per side.
+- Next, add the oil to a large pot or rondeau over high heat.
+Once it begins to smoke add in the meat and lamb and sear until well browned on all sides, about 6-8 minutes per side.

 - Remove the beef from the pot and set it aside.